beginning of content

 When you are over 65 years, your doctor may assess your risk for falls every year.
 If you've already had a fall, this may happen every 6 months.

 You can help prevent falls by following the lifestyle advice above.
-Your doctor may also give you some exercises to do to help reduce your risk of falling.
-It's useful to review your medicines too.
+Your doctor may also recommend some exercises to do to help reduce your risk of falling.
+It's useful to ask your pharmacist to review your medicines too.

 Vision and hearing checks

-After the age of 65 years your eye test is covered by Medicare every year.
+After the age of 65 years your eye test is covered by Medicare once per year.

 Aged care services